nelsonfleig/gcn-project/gcn-backend/README.md

 python -m venv env

-Then activate the virtual environment by executing:
+Next activate the virtual environment by executing:

 env/Scripts/activate

-Then, on the gcn-project folder, run the following to install the required dependencies:
+Then, on the gcn-project/gcn-backend folder, run the following to install the required dependencies:

 pip install -r requirements.txt